DataBassGit/AgentForge/docs/Agents/CustomAgents.md

 To create a custom agent, you'll simply need to create a new `Python` class that inherits from the base `Agent` class.
 Once you've achieved this, start customizing by overriding the default methods to align them with your specific requirements.

 Additionally, remember to create a corresponding `YAML` file for your agent's prompts.
-The filename should mirror your agent class name and the YAML file is case-sensitive.
+The filename should mirror your agent class name and the YAML file name is case-sensitive.
 With these steps, you've successfully created a customized agent tailored to your specific need!

 ### Example